Howth Castle: 20th century

+21st century

 In the early 21st century the Castle saw the opening of a cookery school, and later a cafe, and was occasionally available for guided tours.

 In October 2018, Julian Gaisford St-Lawrence announced that the family had agreed to sell the property to a private investment group.
 The golf club and related facilities would remain open through 2019, the hotel would be redeveloped and reopened as a luxury property, and residential development would be possible.
 No details were given on whether the family would retain some land, or a life right to live in the castle, or of the future of the volunteer-operated Transport Museum located on the grounds.

-Legend
+Grace O'Malley legend

 A popular legend about the castle concerns an incident that allegedly occurred in 1576.
 During a trip from Dublin, the Gaelic chieftain and "pirate queen" Gráinne O'Malley attempted to pay a courtesy visit to the 8th Baron Howth.
 However, she was informed that the family was at dinner and the castle gates were closed against her.
 In retaliation, she abducted the grandson and heir, the 10th Baron.
 He was eventually released when a promise was given to keep the gates open to unexpected visitors and to set an extra plate at every meal.

-At Howth Castle today, this agreement is still honoured by the descendants of the Baron.
+Castle and Grounds

+Castle

+In 1177 Almeric Tristram, the first Lord of Howth, came to Ireland with John de Courcy.
+It is likely the first Lord built a modest wooden castle close to the harbour near the present day village and St Mary's Abbey.

+The first evidence of a castle on the current site is from a deed of 1235 indicating a new castle was built also in wood.

+The earliest parts of the current castle and structures to survive is are likely the keep and gate tower in stone dating from around 1450.

+Interiors

+Most of the interiors of the castle were sold at auction in September 2021.

+Much of the interiors and even some of the windows of Killester House, a former dower house of the Howth estate, were moved to Howth Castle following its dereliction and eventual demolition including a marble fireplace which stands in the Lutyens library.